-The role of the KSM is to serve as an advisor to the KSL NOT a supervisor.
-The KSM should be a volunteer who is knowledgeable of the military lifestyle and is equipped with a high functioning understanding of installation agencies, units, senior DAF leadership, and spouse networks.
-A KSM should possess specialized skills of advocacy, influence, community awareness, and DAF connections in line with the Air and Space Force vision.
-The unit CC may choose whomever he/she deems qualified to perform as a KSM.
-There is no requirement for a KSM to be the unit CC's spouse, nor a requirement for the KSM to have previously served as a KSL.
+The KSM serves as an advisor to the KSL, NOT a supervisor.
+This volunteer role requires a strong understanding of the military lifestyle, installation agencies, unit structures, senior Department of the Air Force (DAF) leadership, and spouse networks.
+A KSM should be skilled in advocacy, influence, and community awareness, aligning with the Air and Space Force vision.
+The Unit Commander selects qualified individuals, with no requirement for the KSM to be the unit Commander's spouse or a former KSL.

-Before performing the below duties as a KSM you must first complete a Volunteer Agreement DD form 2793, be appointed by your commander, complete Initial Key Support Program training (virtually or in person), Immersion training, Mentor training, Family Suicide Awareness and SAPR training.
-Suicide and SAPR training are an annual requirement.
+Before performing the below duties as a KSM you must complete a Volunteer Agreement (DD form 2793), be appointed by your commander with an appointment letter, complete Initial Key Support Program training which includes SAPR training (virtually or in person), Immersion training, Mentor training, and Suicide Awareness.
+Suicide and SAPR training are annual requirements.